LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 *	any object, list: Checks whether the object ``a`` is in the list ``b`` (comparison is done by value not by identity)
 *	string, dict: Checks whether the key ``a`` is in the dictionary ``b``.
-	(Note that some implementations might support keys other than strings too.)
+	(Note that some implementations might support keys other than strings too.
+	E.g. Python and Java do, Javascript doesn't.)

 The inverted containment test (via ``not in``) is available too.